 Diseases and diagnoses treated by UNC Dermatology Skin Cancer and Mohs Surgery include:

 Physician referrals are required for Mohs clinic appointments.
 Referrals for patients with basal and squamous cell carcinomas as well as a variety of other cutaneous malignancies (Merkel cell carcinomas, sweat gland carcinomas) should be made after confirmed by a biopsy.
 The physician’s office may contact our office by telephone (984-974-3685) to initiate the referral so that appropriate demographic and clinical information can be collected before appointments are made for the patient.
 Due to the insurance requirements of many plans, it is necessary to send insurance information as part of the patient referral.
+The patient’s pathology report, demographics, and insurance information can be faxed to the attention of Jennifer Rawle at 984-974-6605.
+A color photo of the patient’s biopsy site can be emailed to firstname.lastname@example.org.
 As a service to patients, UNC files insurance plans for patients.
 Should patients need additional assistance or have specific insurance questions, we have a financial counselor available at 984-974-4798.
 Follow up care is coordinated with the referring physician.